 Scope 1, 2 och 3

 - Scope 1: Direct greenhouse gas emissions that a business has control over, e.g. greenhouse gas emissions from vehicles and machines that the business owns or leases.

 - Scope 2: Indirect emissions from electricity, such as electricity production, district heating and cooling.

 - Scope 3: Indirect greenhouse gas emissions that occur outside the boundaries of the business.
 The emissions are often divided into so-called upstream and downstream emissions, depending on whether they occur before or after a company’s own operations in the value chain.
 Examples of upstream emissions are material consumption, business travel or production of equipment.
 Examples of downstream emissions are processing, usage and final handling of sold products.
 The majority of a company’s greenhouse gas emissions are within scope 3.

-Axfoundation’s ambition is to develop, together with partners, digital cross-industry supplier support, which primarily aims to inform, motivate and train suppliers in line with the 1.5-degree target.
-The training will be generic and will be aimed at large and small factories, as well as producers in various industries and countries.
+Axfoundation develops a digital, cross-industry supplier support that primarily aims to inform, motivate and train suppliers in line with the 1.5-degree goal, 1.5 Business Playbook and Science Based Targets.
+The training will be generic and aimed at large and small factories as well as producers in various industries and countries.

-The close collaboration with the Exponential Roadmap Initiative puts the project in close proximity to the work of the UN’s Race to Zero, SME Climate Hub and Supply Chain Leaders, which brings together practitioners, experts and methodology based on the latest scientific research.
+The close collaboration with the Exponential Roadmap Initiative creates proximity to the UN Race to Zero, SME Climate Hub and 1.5 Supply Chain Leaders, which bring together practitioners, experts and methods based on the latest science.

 Together we develop digital climate support for companies and their suppliers.

 “We want to motivate and empower suppliers in order to set climate targets in line with science, and take action.
 To further accelerate emission reductions, the tool will be open for everyone to use.” – Viveka Risberg, Program Manager Sustainable Production and Consumption, Axfoundation.